It’s not often that I am in the presence of a finely tailored garment.

 Do you have a jacket that doesn’t fit on the shoulder well?

-This post teaches you how to alter the shoulders on a jacket or coat.
+Then, you might want to check out How to alter the shoulders on a jacket or coat.